 Watercolor methods of painting using wet on wet washes and layering of transparent colors.

-Pamela Searcy is a local Yakima artist featuring bronze sculptures and impressionistic/abstract styles.
+Pamela Searcy is a local Yakima artist featuring bronze sculpture, impressionistic/abstract painting, fused glass, and jewelry design.

 I love working with beads.
 The ease and flexibility allow my creations to be one-of-a-kind wearable art.